rapid7/insightconnect-plugins/plugins/automox/help.md

 #### List Vulnerability Sync Action Set Solutions

-Retrieve a list of vulnerability sync remediations
+This action is used to retrieve a list of vulnerability sync remediations

 ##### Input